 Many of today’s high school graduates face a serious conundrum.
 All their lives, they’ve been told that going to college is the best way to be sure that they’ll be able to secure employment when they enter the workforce.

-Unfortunately, a college degree is no longer a guaranteed way to get a great job–and many future college students are wondering how to choose the perfect college degree program to ensure that they’re able to get the job of their dreams.
+Unfortunately, a college degree is no longer a guaranteed way to get a great job and many future college students are wondering how to choose the perfect college degree program to ensure that they’re able to make the best career move.

 1. Think Through Your College Choice